tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/产品简介/解决方案/短视频_intl_en.md

 ## Short Video Applications
 ### Background
-Mobile user generated short video (UGSV) apps have a wide variety of use cases in online shopping, entertainment videos, and video software.
+Mobile user generated short video (UGSV) apps have a wide variety of use cases in online shopping, entertainment, and video software.
 Tencent Cloud VOD provides a one-stop UGSV solution covering all stages from video generation, upload, and processing to distribution and playback.
 This enables you to quickly implement and launch your mobile UGSV app while focusing on your business development.

 ![](https://qcloudimg.tencent-cloud.cn/raw/976f305c0df90849fa6e190c764d346e.png)